cwill83247/dogFriendlyCamping/README.md

 Search Index
 Dont forget to add a bit about createing searhc index within gitpod, using python for the campingVenues collection restricted to the fields venue_name, location, description and tags

+Thanks
+Mentor
+Kevin @ CI Tutor Support for helpign me to get modal to delete correct record, as part of defensive deletion.

+Include added defensive programming for delete